ian-dem/Nittany-Lion-Shopping-Software/README.md

 ## E-Commerce Platform

-This project is a comprehensive web platform designed to facilitate transactions between buyers and sellers, featuring separate dashboards, robust user management, and a dedicated backend for order and product handling.
+This project is a prototype e-commerce web platform designed to facilitate transactions between buyers and sellers, featuring separate dashboards, robust user management, and a dedicated backend for order and product handling.

 ---